This article teaches us How to Build a Simple LED Circuit; an LED is small special light that shine when to get electricity.

 Find Resistor Value:

-• First check how much voltage the LED is using (forward voltage).
+- First, check how much voltage the LED is using (forward voltage).

-• Then one must know the battery or power supply voltage.
+- Then one must know the battery or power supply voltage.

-• Choose how much current one want for LED (like 20mA).
+- Also, choose how much current one want for LED (like 20mA).

-• Use Ohms Law: V = I × R so R = (Supply Voltage − LED Voltage) ÷ Current
+- Use Ohms Law: V = I × R so R = (Supply Voltage − LED Voltage) ÷ Current

-• Take resistor value close or little higher to keep LED safe.
+- After that, take resistor value close or little higher to keep LED safe.

 Connect the Parts:

-• Put LED and resistor on breadboard or get ready for solder.
+- Put LED and resistor on breadboard or get ready for solder.

-• Connect long leg anode of LED to one leg of resistor.
+- Now connect short leg cathode of LED to negative (-) of battery and connect long leg anode of LED to one leg of resistor.

-• Other leg of resistor go to positive (+) of battery.
+- Also, the other leg of resistor go to positive (+) of battery.

-• Be sure all wires tight and no short circuit.
+- Be sure all wires tight and no short circuit.

 Test the Circuit: